johankool/johankool.github.io/source/index.markdown

 <a class="button" href="/services/">Learn More</a>

 ## Products
-Koolistov currently has these 3 great applications available in the App Store:
+Koolistov currently has these two great applications available in the App Store:

 <header class="product">
 <a href="/products/babyphone/"><img src="/images/babyphone_icon_128.png" alt="BabyPhone Icon" /></a>